-Because the Board desires to hear the viewpoints of stakeholders 39 citizens throughout the District, and as well as conduct its business in an orderly and efficient manner, it will schedule a period during business meetings for brief comments and questions from the public.
-The Board may set a time limit on the length of this period and/or for individual speakers.
+Because the Board desires to hear the viewpoints of stakeholdersthroughout the District, and conduct its business in an orderly and efficient manner, it will schedule a period during business meetings for brief comments and questions from the public.
+The Board may set a time limit on the length of this period or for individual speakers.

 There will be a sign-up sheet at the Board meeting.
 Persons wishing to address the Board should sign in with their name and town of residence prior to the start of the meeting.
 At the beginning of the public comment period, the Board President will read the names of speakers, in order, from the sign-in sheet.
-Each person will come to the microphone when his/her name is called to and delivermake their comments within the time limit.
-The Board President will have the discretion to limit the speaker's time; Speakers will be allowed two minutes for their comments. this The time limit is meant to ensure that everyone has a chance to speak.
-If a speaker is unable to finish their remarks during the allotted time-limit, the comments can be supplemented by submitting a written statement to the District Clerk.
-A speaker may not yield their his/her time to another speaker in order to extend the time for comment.
+Each person will come to the microphone when his/her name is called to deliver their comments.
+The Board President will have the discretion to limit the speaker's time; this is meant to ensure that everyone has a chance to speak.
+If a speaker is unable to finish their remarks during the allotted time, the comments can be supplemented by submitting a written statement to the District Clerk.
+A speaker may not yield their time to another speaker in order to extend the time for comment.
 Speakers may not use the public comment platform to address issues that are irrelevant to the District's operations or programs.

 Individuals that cannot attend a meeting in person may submit their comment, in writing, to the District Clerk at least three (3) days prior to the meeting.
 The individual may request that the District Clerk read their comment aloud at the meeting.
 Comments will not be read until all in-person speakers have had their opportunity to address the Board.
 The District reserves the right to redact any inappropriate material from the submitted comment.
 The Board President may, at their discretion, have a printed copy of each submitted comment available at the meeting for public review in lieu having the District Clerk read the comment aloud.
-[40][41][42]

-Once all signed\in speakers have spoken and as long as time permits, additional speakers who have not signed in may address the Board on a first come basis.
+Once all signed-in speakers have spoken, additional speakers who have not signed in may address the Board on a first come basis